microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printer-list-jobs.md

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 To use the Universal Print service, the user or app's tenant must have an active Universal Print subscription, a permission that grants [Get printer](printer-get.md) access, and one of the permissions listed in the following table.
-The logged-in user must be a [Printer Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#printer-administrator).
+The signed in user must be a [Printer Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#printer-administrator).

-**To read print jobs from another user, the logged-in user needs to be a print administrator and have the `PrintJob.ReadBasic.All`, `PrintJob.Read.All`, `PrintJob.ReadWriteBasic.All`, or `PrintJob.ReadWrite.All` scope.**
+To read print jobs from another user, the signed in user needs to be a print administrator and have the PrintJob.ReadBasic.All, PrintJob.Read.All, PrintJob.ReadWriteBasic.All, or PrintJob.ReadWrite.All permission.

 |Permission type | Permissions (from least to most privileged) |
 |:---------------|:--------------------------------------------|